JohanEkblad/ha-linknx/README.md

 # ha-linknx

-This integration between Linknx and Home Assistant (HA).
+This is a integration between Linknx and Home Assistant (HA).

 ### Installation